What Do Land Surveyors Do?

-Surveyors and Mapping Technicians use surveying, engineering, and scientific data to determine and identify fixed points or boundaries; prepare maps for legal and design purposes; and provide data relevant to the shape, contour, gravitation, location, or dimension of land or land features for construction, mining, land evaluation, and other purposes.
-Surveyors use GPS (Global Positioning Systems) and GIS (Geographical Information Systems) in their work.
-Work is outdoors using the surveying equipment in the field as well as in offices using computers and filing reports.
+Land Surveyors make exact measurements and determine property boundaries, provide data relevant to the shape, contour, gravitation, location, elevation, or dimension of land or land features on or near the earth’s surface for engineering, mapmaking, mining, land evaluation, construction, and other purposes.
+Land Surveyors use GPS (Global Positioning Systems) and GIS (Geographical Information Systems) in their work.
+Work is outdoors using surveying instruments and equipment as well as in the office using computers to produce reports and maps.

-Survey technicians are employed by engineering, surveying, architectural, mining, and utility companies throughout the United States, as well as by Federal, State, and local government agencies.
-These companies and agencies, in turn, provide their services primarily to the construction, mining and extraction, real estate sales, defense, and geological and geographical mapping industries.
-Surveyors are often employed by consulting services both large and small, or work as freelance professionals.
+Land Surveyors are employed by engineering, surveying, architectural, and utility companies throughout the United States, as well as by federal, state, and local government agencies.
+These companies and agencies, in turn, provide their services primarily to engineering, construction, real estate and mapping industries.
+Land Surveyors are often employed by consulting services both large and small, or work as freelance professionals.

 The starting wage for entry-level Land Surveying Technicians is well over $20 per hour with substantial salary increases for state LSIT (Land Surveyor-in-Training) certification and Professional Land Surveyor (PLS) licensure.
 According to the U.S. Bureau of Labor Statistics (2016 data), the annual median salary for Land Surveyors in California is $86,870; and for Land Surveying Technicians is $66,860.

 What Skills Do Land Surveyors Need?

 Surveying is a cooperative process, so strong interpersonal skills and the ability to work as a part of a team are essential.
 A math aptitude is helpful.
 Other skills include liking to work outdoors, a willingness to travel to different worksite locations, preparing reports using data, and an appreciation for exactness when taking measurements.